Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 – Will the group follow a specific coding standard?
 – Will peer reviews, automated testing, or static analysis tools be used?

-Code quality will be maintained by following the CERT C Secure Coding Standard, which provides guidelines for secure and reliable coding practices in C particularly involving what to do in the case of integer/buffer overflow and uninitialized variables.
-We will also aim to align our style with Google’s C Style Guide.
-Peer reviews will be done manually from group members whenever changes are made to our code base using GitHub’s pull request capability.
-We will also use automated testing methods by creating unit tests using Unity, a popular and lightweight framework for C development.
-Furthermore, Clangs static analyser will be implemented in our code as well.
+Code quality will be maintained by following the **CERT C Secure Coding Standard**, which provides guidelines for secure and reliable coding practices in C particularly involving what to do in the case of integer/buffer overflow and uninitialised variables.
+We will also aim to align our style with **Google’s C Style Guide** to ensure consistency and readability of our group's codebase.

+To maintain code integrity, **peer reviews** will be done manually from group members whenever changes are made to our codebase before merging into the main branch (using `GitHub` pull requests).
+This means the knowledge of functionality is shared in the group, and that the code quality is consistent throughout development.

+We will also use **automated testing** by creating unit tests using `Unity`, a popular and lightweight framework for C development.
+Furthermore, **Clang's static analyser** will be implemented in our code as well.
+Both of these will detect potential bugs and security vulns, helping us maintain reliable and secure code.

 ---